sergerdn/bas-set-cpu-affinity/README.md

 - Dedicating specific cores to your main application for better performance
 - Assigning worker processes to different cores to prevent resource contention
 - Optimizing multiprocess applications by controlling CPU resource allocation
+- Especially helpful for servers without `GPUs`, where all processing loads (including browser processes that would normally use `GPU`) fall on the `CPU` and cores can easily become overloaded

 The tool continuously monitors processes and ensures they maintain the specified CPU affinity settings.